teddy bear Parenting & Family See also:

 local resource Mom 2 Mom - 'The Mom 2 Mom program is designed to provide a compassionate and encouraging environment for mothers of children with special needs to come together and share support.'
 The Mom2Mom helpline, 1-877-914-6662 (1-877-914-MOM2), features peer support, telephone assessments, and a network of referral services & support groups.
 The helpline and related services are available 24 hours a day, 7 days a week, to parents of children with special needs throughout New Jersey.
 (Rutgers UMDNJ)

-Money Skills for Special Needs UPDATED LINK! - Materials to help teach students with special needs how to handle money responsibly.
+Money Skills for Special Needs - Lesson plans and related materials to help teach students with special needs how to handle money responsibly.
 (Visa Inc.)

 local resource N.J.
 Statewide Parent Advocacy Network (SPAN) - Provides support, assistance, and information for New Jersey parents of children with developmental delays, disabilities, and special health needs.
 The calendar of upcoming events is on the left-hand side of the page; other sections of the site may have not been updated for several years (Non-profit organization).
 NJ Division of Developmental Disabilities offers access to a wide array of services including assistive technology, behavioral supports, day programming, a variety of employment options, various therapies, transportation and more.
 Their hotline at 1-888-393-3007 provides crisis response & stabilization services for adults with intellectual and developmental disabilities.
 Additionally, the Division operates five Intermediate Care Facilities that give 24/7 care to individuals who may require specialized supports for complex medical and behavioral needs.
 See also Families with Special Needs: Caregiving Tips, above.